UltraMessaging/um_troubleshoot/README.md

 The two EOS events are for the same "61" transport session, one for each topic subscribed.
-The first one sets a flag telling "lbmwrc" to exit, but the second EOS is delivered very quickly, before "lbmwrcv" has had a chance to exit.
+The first one set a flag telling "lbmwrc" to exit, but the second EOS was delivered very quickly, before "lbmwrcv" had had a chance to exit.
-But the third EOS is does not show up because "lbmwrcv" exited before UM delivered the event.
+But the third EOS does not show up because "lbmwrcv" exited before UM delivered the event.

 Finally, note that it received all 10,000 messages.